brainiak/rt-cloud/Readme.md

 ---

-After you have installed RT-Cloud, please check out our `rtcloud-projects` repository (https://github.com/brainiak/rtcloud-projects).
+After you have installed RT-Cloud, please check out our `rtcloud-projects` repository: https://github.com/brainiak/rtcloud-projects.

 There you can find full example projects, demos of Psychopy integration, and empty project templates for starting your own RT-Cloud project.